martinklepsch/martinklepsch.org/content/posts/2012-05-21-Paris-And-Back.markdown

 We went to the trainstation then and asked about a train.
 125€ and an 8 hours trainride.
-Since that was a nighttrain we decided to go to the airport and check out if there are some cheap flights which I could book&mdash;*last minute*.
+Since that was a nighttrain we decided to go to the airport and check out if there are some cheap flights which I could book — *last minute*.
 There was a flight.
 It was not cheap with a 182€ pricetag though.
 Given the fact that I payed 100€ for the original flights I was completely pissed.
 After a couple of minutes I decided to take the flight for 182€ and we even made a little fun about what it costs to